demiandominguez/playwright-xray/README.md

 - Please ensure that you correctly type the e.g. testKey in the test or you might encounter {"error":"Invalid JQL query"}
   respnse, e.g. if you type TES- 49 instead of TES-49.

 - The option `addTestsToPlan` can be used to add test to a test plan through the test execution.
-When this option is enabled, it will tell to Xray to associate Tests to the Test Plan when associating a Test Execution to the Test Plan.
+When this option is enabled, it will tell Xray to associate the tests listed in the test execution that are not associated to the Test Plan to said test plan.

 ## License